Efficient End-to-End Visual Document Understanding with Rationale Distillation: Extended related works

 Distilling text rationales from large teacher models has been shown successful by chain-of-thought distillation works~\cite{shridhar-etal-2023-distilling, li-etal-2023-symbolic, wang-etal-2023-scott} on NLP benchmarks, such as CommonsenceQA~\cite{talmor-etal-2019-commonsenseqa} and QuaRel~\cite{Tafjord2018QuaRelAD}.

 MMCoT~\cite{zhang2023multimodal} and T-Sci~\cite{wang2023t} have utilized annotated or decomposed reasoning chains for improving vision-language reasoning on ScienceQA, which is not representative of the visual document understanding challenges we focus on (\textit{e.g.} text-only models can reach accuracy of over 79\% on this benchmark).
+In addition, these works only distill using our \taskone task, which we show is insufficient to teach the student model to produce high-quality rationales and be robust to potential errors.
+We also use a single small model instead of two different models for rationale and answer generation, reducing complexity and engineering cost, and focus on short rationales for efficiency.
+Finally, we use a broader set of tools instead of just one LLM chain-of-thought tool.

-~\cite{Schick2023ToolformerLM} trains smaller language models to call tools.
+Toolformer~\cite{Schick2023ToolformerLM} trains smaller language models to call tools.
 Generic multimodal tool use solutions based on LLMs have also been proposed~\cite{gpt4tools}.
 However, these works do not replicate the results of tool output and replace them for efficiency.

 \paragraph{Other related work on text-only models with intermediate reasoning steps}